 El Paredon beach was a pleasant surprise after what I’d heard about Guatemalan beaches.
 I enjoyed it, even though I’m used to gentler, white-sand beaches.
 I’ll make plans to go back and visit other beaches.

-If you want to visit Paredon Surf House, book online ahead of time or call Amy, the English-speaking hotel administrator.
+If you want to visit Paredon Surf House, book online ahead of time or call.
 Definitely worth the trip.

 Have you visited El Paredon Beach?